Edouard102/Battleship-game/README.md

 # Testing

-I have tested on my local termintor give by code institue trough
+I have tested on my local terminal give by code institue trough

 # Validator testing